caproto/caproto/doc/source/basics.rst

 communicates with an individual server via one or more TCP connections, which is calls *Virtual Circuits*.

+In this example, our client will talk to
+`EPICS motorsim <github.com/danielballan/motorsim>`_, which provides a collection of simulated motors we can read and move.
+But this same code could talk to any Channel Access server, including one implemented in caproto itself.

 Registering with the Repeater
 -----------------------------